sreenaths/xreducer/README.md

 )(Counter);
 ```
 ### More Information On Usage
-I am trying best to improve the documentation.
+I am trying my best to improve the documentation.
 But until then, the UTs must give you a sound idea about xReducer APIs and supported features.

 **We have UTs for reducer composition, Immer support, persisting data using localStorage, debouncing actions, thunk support etc.**